Skip To Main Content

 • Cubed ice

 While not as simple as the old fashioned or a gin & tonic, the margarita is still a fairly easy-to-organise cocktail that only requires a few basic ingredients.
-Where the flavour will come out is in your choice of tequila and triple sec.
+Where the flavour comes from is in your choice of tequila and triple sec.
 A spicy tequila will cut through the acidity of the lime juice, whereas a smoother tequila will need to be weighed with the salt.
 It’s a delicate balancing act that you will need to traverse.

 Margarita Recipe